RightToPrivacy/mactrack/README.md

 It prints out all WiFi clients in the area looking for previously saved wifi networks (think about how many places you ever saved a WiFi network- all those SSID's will be printed on screen with your wifi mac address pointed at it; Then the SSID prompt lets you find all records of GPS/street address locations for that SSID;

-This can be used for various purposes- ie: identify a masked burglar outside your home or someone suspicious at the front door by their unique phone mac address/brand name!
+This can be used for various purposes- ie: identify a masked burglar outside your home or someone suspicious at the front door by their unique phone mac address/brand name and home saved SSID + street address!

 I will let your imagination run wild.
 Some of those purposes I will go over on my video channels/blog